 With scanning accessories you can choose the HID mode (keyboard emulation) or SPP mode.
 Since the HID mode takes over keyed entry, the only way to key in data is through the scanning accessory.
 The app user can tap the answers to multiple choice questions or tap buttons, but not manually key in data.
 In the HID mode, the cursor always auto-advances to the next field.

 In the SPP mode you can enter data in any way you want.
 The SPP mode is only available for Android devices.
 The companion Bluetooth scanning accessories from Opticon are known to work with the codeREADr app in the SPP mode (see here for more information on Bluetooth).

 If you plan to use the Android or iOS device’s camera for scanning secondary barcodes, you DO need check this option as it will open the camera for scanning:

 When using the camera, the cursor will not auto-advance to the next field.
 The app user will need to tap the next field.

 A special camera view option when using our SD PRO scan engine upgrade is the ability to preview and select the correct barcodes before capturing it.
-This is particularly useful when the barcode you need to scan is surrounded by other barcodes (see here).
+This is particularly useful when the barcode you need to scan is surrounded by other barcodes (see here for this solution).